reallinshengxiang/Integrated-Management-and-Intelligent-Service-Platform-for-Book-Sales/README.md

 ```shell
 npm run dev
 ```
-Just open the link ([default](http://127.0.0.1:3000/#/auth/login)) to the browser The following situations were encountered
+Just open the link ([default](http://127.0.0.1:3000/#/auth/login)) to the browser
+If the following situations were encountered
 ```shell
 linshengxiang@sxLin:~/Integrated Management and Intelligent Service Platform for Book Sales/BookStoreSystem/book_store_frontend$ npm run dev